 - One million pounds of signal batteries;

-Where possible, Union Pacific looks for re-use opportunities in the community for items which have a remaining useful life but Union Pacific no longer needs.
+Union Pacific looks for re-use opportunities in the community for items.
 For instance, the company has provided used computers and monitors to those who don’t have access to them, including sending laptops to nonprofit organizations for use in developing countries.